 Infertility may result from an issue with either you or your partner, or a combination of factors that prevent pregnancy.
 Fortunately, there are many safe and effective therapies that significantly improve your chances of getting pregnant.

 The main symptom of infertility is not getting pregnant.
 There may be no other obvious symptoms.
-Sometimes, a woman with infertility may have irregular or absent menstrual periods.
-In some cases, a man with infertility may have some signs of hormonal problems, such as changes in hair growth or sexual function.
+Sometimes, women with infertility may have irregular or absent menstrual periods.
+In some cases, men with infertility may have some signs of hormonal problems, such as changes in hair growth or sexual function.